pwikapanel/illustrator-panel/new-version.md

 [cs]: https://github.com/svijalove/tools/tree/beta/code-signing

 ---
-### 2. Test the New Version
+### 2. Test the New Version and copy to DMG repository

 Code-signing is a delicate process and Illustrator is very picky about it.

-Install the new version of Svija Tools and **verify that the panel displays correctly** before proceeding.
+**After pasting the correct icon**, install the new version of Svija Tools and **verify that the panel displays correctly** before proceeding.

+If all goes well, copy Svija Tools to the **dmg-installation** repository.

 ---
 ### 3. Git Merge to Master